wbbradley/ace/README.md

 ### TODO

-- [ ] Check for duplicate bound function instantiations deeper within function instantiation
+- [ ] Implement slice array indexing rg[s:end], etc...
+- [ ] Implement native structures as non-pointer values
+- [ ] Consider how to allow for-macro expansion to have a mutating iterator function.
+Does that mean pass-by-ref is allowed?
-- [ ] Change := to be let by default
+- [ ] Implement fast range(i)
 - [ ] Consider uniform calling syntax for .-chaining and how to acheive customizable monadic behaviors by looking at the receiver
-- [ ] Consider allowing overloads for arbitrary `tk_operator`s to enable overloading random symbols.
 - [ ] Consider implementing a macro specifier for declaring macros which would expand inline and have hygenic names
-- [ ] Implement slice array indexing rg[s:end], etc...
+- [ ] Implement an inline directive to mark functions for inline expansion during optimization
+- [ ] Consider exceptions as a monadic construct that can be applied as a macro?
+- [ ] Integrate JSON parsing and mess around with manipulating some existing JSON files
 - [ ] Implement vector slicing for strings and arrays
+- [ ] Use DIBuilder to add line-level debugging information
-- [ ] Implement native structures as non-pointer values
+- [ ] Optimize `scope_t`'s `get_nominal_env` and `get_total_env` to be cached
 - [ ] Explore closures with capture by value
-- [ ] Optimize `scope_t`'s `get_nominal_env` and `get_total_env` to be cached
 - [ ] Add safety checks on casting (as)
 - [ ] Implement generic sort
 - [ ] Explore using a conservative collector
 - [ ] Consider marking null-terminated strings differently for FFI purposes
+- [ ] Consider allowing overloads for arbitrary `tk_operator`s to enable overloading random symbols.
 - [ ] Builtin data structures
   - [x] string (as slices)
   - [x] vectors